wyattkirkhove/Tennis-Match-Prediction/README.md

 The model identifies several important factors for tennis match prediction:

-1. **Recent Form**: Performance in the last 5-20 matches is highly predictive
+1. **Recent Form**: Rolling statistics over the last 5-100 matches capture player momentum
-2. **Surface Specialization**: Players often perform differently on different surfaces
+2. **Surface Specialization**: Surface-specific Elo ratings and win rates highlight players' strengths and weaknesses on different surfaces
-3. **Head-to-Head History**: Historical matchups provide valuable insights
+3. **Head-to-Head History**: Head-to-head historical matchups can provide context for stylistic matchups and in some cases psychological advantages
-4. **Serve-Return Balance**: The ratio of serve effectiveness to return performance
+4. **Serve-Return Balance**: The ratio of serve effectiveness to return performance - This can also providecontext for stylistic matchups
-5. **Momentum**: Recent performance trends vs. longer-term averages
+5. **Momentum**: Comparing short-term and long-term trends helps identify players on hot streaks or in slumps

+## 🚦 Next Steps / Future Work

+While I do not plan to actively maintain or extend this project, here are some logical next steps for anyone interested in building on this work:

+- **Update the Dataset:** Incorporate new match data (e.g., 2025 season and beyond) to keep predictions current.
+- **Automate Matchup Predictions:** Develop scripts to fetch upcoming matchups and generate predictions using the trained models.
+- **Feature Engineering Enhancements:** Explore new features or alternative data sources to further improve model performance.
+- **More robust elo calculations:** Vary K-factor for players that take long breaks/have injuries.
+To learn more about tennis elo, read [Jeff Sackmann's Introduction to Tennis Elo](https://www.tennisabstract.com/blog/2019/12/03/an-introduction-to-tennis-elo/)

 ## 📄 License